 American Scene Archives

-While these compositions are photo-based and representational, I have pushed contrast, texture, and color intensities; flattened areas, and eliminated detail or created more detail.
-These changes add drama and make each piece as much about color, paint on canvas, and the act of painting as recording reality.
-At times, I will overpaint a complex area of a painting with a flat color.
-In art, like life, sometimes you don't know if you've gone far enough until you've gone too far.
+While these compositions are representational, I have pushed contrast, texture, and color intensities; flattened areas, and eliminated detail.
+These changes add drama and make each piece as much about color, paint and painting as recording reality.